-Investment during 2018/19 on the general fund totalled £45.2m and HRA £37.4m.
+Investment during 2019/20 on the general fund totalled £59.6m (including transformation capitalisation) and HRA £46.8m.
 Investment focused heavily on the Council's flagship programme of school expansions to meet the increasing requirements of school places over the next few years.
-There was also significant spend on street lighting; Highways and infrastructure; replacement of CCTV across the borough, and refurbishment of Bessingby Football and Boxing Clubhouse within the General Fund capital programme.
+There was also significant spend on highways infrastructure and street lighting, replacement of the Council's fleet, and replacement of CCTV across the borough.
+In 2019/20 the Council also invested £6.9m in Hillingdon First Limited and began a major investment in the construction of the new leisure centre at Yiewsley.